hardentools/hardentools/README.md

 **Please note**: the modifications made by Hardentools are exclusively contextual to the Windows user account used to run the tool from.
 In case you want Hardentools to change settings for other Windows users as well, you will have to run it from each one of them logged in.

-## What this tool IS NOT

-- It does NOT prevent software from being exploited.
-- It does NOT prevent the abuse of every available risky feature.
-- **It is NOT an Antivirus**.
-It does not protect your computer.
-It doesn't identify, block, or remove any malware.
-- It does NOT prevent the changes it implements from being reverted.
-If malicious code runs on the system and it is able to restore them, the premise of the tool is defeated, isn't it?

 ## Authors

 This tool is developed by Claudio Guarnieri, Mariano Graziano and Florian Probst.

 ## Credits